Best Mac apps in 2024: our top picks

-The best Mac apps help you get more out of your Mac by expanding on its capabilities and shoring up weaknesses.
-They make it easier and more enjoyable to use your Mac, boosting your productivity and helping you get more out of your device.
+The best Mac apps help you get more out of your Mac by enhancing its strengths and shoring up weaknesses.
+These are the apps that make it easier and more enjoyable to use your Mac, boosting your productivity and helping you get more out of your device.

 With that in mind, we've pulled together this list of our favorite apps to install on a new Mac.
 Regardless of whether you own a laptop or desktop, these apps will help you make the most out of your Mac.